-Your task, should you choose to accept it is to:
+Your task, should you choose to accept it is to ...

 1. Write an original equation limerick.
 The equation must be correct!
-[10] With a bonus if your equation involves probability in a non-trivial way.
-[1]
+[10]

 NOTE: This is an extra assignment which would give you a larger pool from which the best ten are chosen to count towards the final mark.
-Really, though, it's to have something fun to do over Reading Week instead of just studying for the midterm ...:-)
+Really, though, it's just to have something fun to do over Reading Week! :-)